 The Highdriver platform boost converter consists of an external-tapped inductor from VDD to the LX input, an internal DMOS switch, an external diode from the secondary of the tapped inductor to the CS output, an external capacitor from the CS output to GND, and a mp6 pump connected to each output.
 When the DMOS switch is turned on, LX is connected to GND, and the inductor is charged.
 When the DMOS switch is turned off, the energy stored in the inductor is transferred to the capacitor CCS and the mp6.
 Note: The Highdriver platform exhibits high-voltage spikes on the LX node.
 The addition of a snubber circuit to the LX node protects the device by suppressing the high voltage spikes.
 The values of RSN and CSN should be optimized for the specific tapped inductor used.
 Typical values are RSN = 20Ω and CSN = 330pF.
 The Highdriver platform boost-converter frequency uses an internal oscillator to set the frequency of the boost converter.
 The oscillator frequency is adjusted by the FSW[4:0] bits of the boost-converter frequency register.
 The boost converter increases and decreases linearly with FSW[3:0].
-To further reduce the amount of EMI/EFI generated by the circuit, the boost-converter frequency can be modulated (see the SS[1:0] bits of the boost-converter frequency domain, thus decreasing EMI.
+To further reduce the amount of EMI/EFI generated by the circuit, the boost-converter frequency can be modulated (see the SS[1:0] bits of the boost-converter frequency register).
+Enabling modulation spreads the switching energy of the oscillator in the frequency domain, thus decreasing EMI.